The COVID-19 pandemic upended 2020 in many ways, including your taxes. Are there any moves you should make now to save on your tax bill?

 3. Don’t forget unemployment benefits may be taxable

-As of July, more than 32.1 million Americans are receiving some form of unemployment benefits.
-If you’re receiving unemployment compensation, be mindful that you may owe taxes on these payments.
+By mid-2020 more than 32.1 million Americans were receiving some form of unemployment benefits.
+If you received unemployment compensation, be mindful that you may owe taxes on these payments.

 The following IRS tool can help you determine if your unemployment benefits are taxable.